-What You Need to Know to Get Your Emergency Nurse Practitioner Certification (ENP-C)
+Everything You Need to Know to Become a Certified Emergency Nurse Practitioner (ENP-C)

 In January 2017, the American Academy of Nurse Practitioners Certification Board, also known as the AANPCB, in conjunction with the American Academy of Emergency Nurse Practitioners, also known as the AAENP, launched the first of its kind emergency nurse practitioner (ENP) certification exam.
 Successful completion of the ENP exam will earn you the ENP certification, or ENP-C.